Technical illustration background

 • Outer Padding OFF: By default, a padding equal to the "Min.
 Spacing" is applied between items and the container's edge.
 Check this box to disable it, allowing items to touch the container's border.

-Greedy Layout
+Greedy Layout (and Dense Packing)

 • Fill Direction: Sets the packing direction (Top-Down or Bottom-Up).